shenmuxin/ros2_humble_qt_demo/README.md

 # reference
-This demo is fork from [https://github.com/chengyangkj/ros2_qt_demo](https://github.com/chengyangkj/ros2_qt_demo), and do some updates to match ROS2 humble.
+This demo forks from [https://github.com/chengyangkj/ros2_qt_demo](https://github.com/chengyangkj/ros2_qt_demo), and do some updates to match ROS2 humble.
 Thanks!